Geocoding Services | What Are Some Popular Options?

 - Accuracy: Geocodes for everywhere on the planet.
 For the US, geocoding is truly rooftop level accurate.
 For the rest of the globe, geocode accuracy will be based on what's available for the country in question.

 - Speed: We make the Kessel run in under 12 parsecs.
 Our address validation API is offered in custom, unlimited enterprise plans that hit north of 1,000,000+ records per second in the cloud.
 If you don't need eyeball melting speed, we still offer unlimited plans that clock in at 250 records per second which is still faster than every other service on the list.

 - Validation: Oh goodness, yes.
 Address validation software is our specialty.

 - Limitations: None.
 You paid for the data, so it's yours.

-As mentioned above, this list isn't really meant to be exhaustive, either in the providers listed or in the attributes examined.
-Really, there's no substitute for doing a little door-knocking and finding out what each provider has to offer yourself.
-Still, we hope we were able to give you head start.
+As mentioned above, this list isn't really meant to be exhaustive, either in the geocoding services listed or in the attributes examined.
+Really, there's no substitute for doing a little door-knocking and finding out what each service has to offer yourself.
+Still, we hope we were able to give you a head start.

-For a more in-depth (as in, "Seriously, get comfortable before settling in to read this one") look at some of these factors—and specifically how they apply to the APIs offered by these companies—we've got you covered.
-If you found this article at all helpful, you will likely find the information over there valuable as well.
+For a more in-depth on alternative geocoding services (as in, “Seriously, get comfortable before settling in to read this one”) look at some of these factors.
+If you found this article at all helpful, you will likely find the information over there, valuable as well.

 Again, though, be warned.
 Hit the bathroom before you start that road trip.